 Andrew Jackson was known as “The People’s President” and made his home just outside Nashville in a beautiful mansion surrounded by over 400 acres of farm land.
 The main exhibit area tells the story of this humble man who rose to lead a nation.
 Take a stroll through the gardens, or take an organized tour with one of the guides.

-The Hermitage also shares the story of the slaves who lived on the property through personal narratives because they believe their stories need to be heard.
+The Hermitage also shares the story of the slaves who lived on the property through personal narratives because their stories need to be heard.
 It is extremely well done and worth a visit for kids of all ages.

 Belle Meade Plantation